 However, there are details in Goku’s fight sequences that let us hone in on the exact martial arts he uses, and how frequently he uses them while fighting.

 As most Dragon Ball Z fans know, fights in the series usually consist of mostly back and forth punching between the fighters.
 I would attribute this common fighting style to a boxer, as Goku extends his arms straight out and with an angled stance to land punches the way a boxer does while using good head movement to avoid getting hit.

 There are many things you can miss when watching the Dragon Ball Z fight sequences, and one of those is Goku’s kicking style.
 A vast majority of Goku’s kicks are aimed at his opponent’s head.
 At first, this may seem like an obvious thing to do, as the most damaging blows will be to the head.

 However, martial arts such as Muay Thai, where kicks to the opponent’s legs are common, have shown that leg kicks are powerful enough to end a fight.
 If you want to know more about how effective Muay Thai can be compared to Boxing or Taekwondo, check out my post on the most effective striking style.

-Goku’s kicking style shows a preference in striking primarily to the head and occasionally to the body, a trait that is seen mostly in Karate and Taekwondo.
+Goku’s kicking style shows a preference for striking primarily to the head and occasionally to the body, a trait that is seen mostly in Karate and Taekwondo.
 In the case of Taekwondo, for example, leg kicks are officially banned in the Olympics.

 Toriyama references Jackie Chan in the anime when Goku’s master, Master Roshi, enters the first martial arts tournament.
 To enter the tournament without anyone knowing it is him, he enters with the name ‘Jackie Chun’, an obvious reference to Jackie Chan.